larskanis/eventbox/README.md

 {Eventbox} objects are event based and single threaded from the inside but thread-safe and blocking from the outside.
 Eventbox enforces a separation of code for event processing and code running blocking operations.
 Code inside an {Eventbox} object is executed non-concurrently and hence shouldn't do any blocking operations.
+This is similar to the typical JavaScript programming style.

 On the other hand all blocking operations can be executed in action threads spawned by the {Eventbox.action action} method type.
 Communication between actions and event processing is done through ordinary method calls.